twitchax/ratrod/README.md

 # ratrod

-A TCP tunneler that uses public / private key authentication with encryption.
+A TCP / UDP tunneler that uses public / private key authentication with encryption.
 Basically, it's `ssh -L`.
 This is useful for tunneling through a machine that doesn't support SSH.

 ## Usage